 Being self-employed, we have the unique “opportunity” to pay for high healthcare premiums.
 The one upside to this is that the premiums you pay for yourself and your spouse and dependents are 100% tax-deductible.
 This deduction lowers your overall adjusted gross income (AGI), lowering your overall tax burden for the year.

 Also, note that in 2019 the uninsured penalty for not having insurance was removed under the Tax Cuts and Jobs Act.

 Business Equipment Expenses

-Assuming you are purchasing standard business equipment like computers, cameras, etc. most of these items are fully deductible in the year you are buying them versus having to depreciate them over multiple years.
-However, if you find yourself purchasing expensive equipment over $1000, be sure to check with your CPA if it can be deducted or depreciated.
+Assuming you purchase standard business equipment like computers, cameras, etc., most of these items are fully deductible in the year you buy them versus having to depreciate them over multiple years.
+However, if you purchase expensive equipment over $1000, check with your CPA if it can be deducted or depreciated.

 - Camera and Lenses